mlrun/mlrun/docs/secrets.md

 ### Kubernetes
 MLRun can use a Kubernetes (k8s) secret to store and retrieve secret values as required.
-This way of passing secrets is currently supported by the `job` and `serving` runtimes.
+This way of passing secrets is supported for all runtimes that generate k8s pods.
 The k8s provider creates a k8s secret per project, and can store multiple secret keys within this secret.

 #### Populating the kubernetes secret